 So what does this mean for the Intelligence community?

 The popularity of different social media platforms will fluctuate over time.
 The available data from these platforms is incredibly diverse and dynamic, with variations in content style, etiquette, data formats, and other technical attributes.

-For example Niger was ranked by The National as having the globe’s ninth highest terrorist risk.
+For example, Niger was ranked by The National as having the globe’s ninth-highest terrorist risk.

 After being removed from Facebook and Twitter, ISIS in Niger moved to a platform called Rocket Chat, where they use their own servers.
-Rocket Chat is insulated from outside attack, so essentially ISIS can manage their own social network.
+Rocket Chat is insulated from outside attacks, so essentially ISIS can manage its own social network.
 And as Charlie Winter, of the International Centre for the Study of Radicalisation at King's College London says, “The platform that ISIS will be using in six months’ time might not yet exist."